Widget not in any sidebars

 Some nights I can fall right to sleep, but then I wake up after only a few hours with my mind suddenly working through problems of the day.
 It may take an hour or longer to get back to sleep.
 Other times I can’t get to sleep to start with no matter how tired I am, unable to get my mind to wind down.
 It may be that I have a late day working and don’t have a lot of time to go through a routine to get ready for bed.
 I just have to come home, eat and go to bed for an early start the next day.
 I am not alone.

 More than a third of Americans report getting less than the recommended amount of sleep.
 Associated with chronic conditions such as type 2 diabetes, heart disease, obesity, and depression, getting too little sleep is a national health problem.
-Furthermore, sleep disorders can raise the risk of health problems.
+Furthermore, sleep disorders such as sleep apnea for example, can raise the risk of health problems.
 For some people like me, over the counter sleep aids can be a short term solution.
 But how can I know what is the best sleep aid for insomnia?
 That may depend on the cause of insomnia or how severe it may be.
 It may need to be a conversation with my doctor to determine if it should be treated with more than an over the counter sleep aid.

 Talking to your doctor about medications for Insomnia